New South Wales D set: Approval by the Office of the National Safety Regulator

-In July 2021, the independent Office of the National Rail Safety Regulator deemed the fleet to be safe.
+In July 2021, the independent Office of the National Rail Safety Regulator (ONRSR) deemed the fleet to be safe.
 Sue McCarrey, CEO of the ONRSR, outlined that they had worked with the operator since design stage right through to testing, pledging that ongoing safety audits would continue through to their operation.
 Additionally, McCarrey concluded that there was no greater risk than the current older fleet and in fact the use of technology on the new fleet would make them even safer, saying: "We believe that risk is being managed through the technology on the train.
 The operating model we have approved for the NIF includes the use of a driver, a guard and the use of CCTV cameras at each door providing both the guard and the driver a view down the entire platform.
 Both the driver and the guard have access to screens to show them what is actually happening along the entire platform".
 McCarrey made it clear that as an independent regulator she is not part of the current negotiations between the RTBU and the train operator (NSW Trains) and nor should she be, however if those negotiations resulted in a change to the operating model, then the ONRSR would have to relitigate those proposed changes and once again complete that independent check to ensure that the changes proposed to the train operations continue to effectively manage the risks.

-On 26 November 2024, the D sets were given approval to operate in passenger service with modifications on only the Central Coast & Newcastle Line from the Office of the National Rail Safety Regulator (ONRSR).
+On 26 November 2024, the D sets were given approval to operate in passenger service with modifications on only the Central Coast & Newcastle Line from the ONRSR.
 On 30 September 2025, it was announced that the ONRSR approved the introduction of services on the Blue Mountains Line.
-Approval is yet to be granted for passenger services on the South Coast Line.
+The trains have been approved for 4/6/8 car running on the South Coast Line, however approval is yet to be granted for 10 car services on the South Coast Line.